-The unrealized losses as of December 31, 2021 and 2020 were primarily related to changes in the interest rate environment.
+The unrealized losses as of December 31, 2020 and 2019 were primarily related to changes in the interest rate environment.
 Fair values of interest rate sensitive instruments may be affected by increases and decreases in prevailing interest rates which generally translate, respectively, into decreases and increases in fair values of fixed maturity investments.
 The fair values of interest rate sensitive instruments also may be affected by the credit worthiness of the issuer, prepayment options, relative values of other investments, the liquidity of the instrument, and other general market conditions.

 We monitor our investment portfolio and review securities that have experienced a decline in fair value below cost to evaluate whether the decline is other than temporary.
 When assessing whether the amortized cost basis of the security will be recovered, we compare the present value of the cash flows likely to be collected, based on an evaluation of all available information relevant to the collectability of the security, to the amortized cost basis of the security.
 The shortfall of the present value of the cash flows expected to be collected in relation to the amortized cost basis is referred to as the "credit loss."
 If there is a credit loss, the impairment is considered to be other-than-temporary.
-If we identify that an other-than-temporary impairment loss has occurred, we then determine whether we intend to sell the security, or if it is more likely than not that we will be required to sell the security prior to recovering the amortized cost basis less any current-period credit loss related to the credit loss will be recorded in earnings, and the remaining portion of the other-than-temporary impairment loss will be required to sell the security, or that it is more likely than not that we will be required to sell the security, or the other-than-temporary impairment loss will be recorded in earnings, and the remaining portion of the other-than-temporary impairment loss ell the security, or that it is more likely than not that we will be required to sell the security, or the security prior to recovering its amortized cost basis less any current-period credit lossel the security prior to recovering its amortized cost basis less any current-period credit lossel the security prior to recovering its amortized cost basis less any current-period credit losses, the thus than to that we will be required to sell the security, or that it is more likely than not that we will be required to sell the security, or the other-than-temporary impairment (OTTI) will be recognized in earnings.
+If we identify that an other-than-temporary impairment loss has occurred, we then determine whether we intend to sell the security, or if it is more likely than not that we will be required to sell the security prior to recovering the amortized cost basis less any current-period credit losses.
+If we determine that we do not intend to sell, and it is not more likely than not that we will be required to sell the security, the amount of the impairment loss related to the credit loss will be recorded in earnings, and the remaining portion of the other-than-temporary impairment loss will be recognized in other comprehensive income (loss), net of tax.
+If we determine that we intend to sell the security, or that it is more likely than not that we will be required to sell the security prior to recovering its amortized cost basis less any current-period credit losses, the full amount of the other-than-temporary impairment (OTTI) will be recognized in earnings.

-There were no other-than-temporary impairment losses recognized in net earnings during the years ended December 31, 2021 and 2020.
+There were no other-than-temporary impairment losses recognized in net earnings during the years ended December 31, 2020 and 2019.
 Adverse investment market conditions, or poor operating results of underlying investments, could result in impairment charges in the future.